-Caring for someone with Alzheimer’s or a related dementia can be overwhelming, and it often helps to talk with people going through a similar experience.
+Caring for someone with dementia can be overwhelming, and it often helps to talk with people going through a similar experience.

-Our educational support groups are led by professionals who can help you solve the many challenges that come up as dementia progresses over time.
+Our educational support groups are led by specially-trained volunteers who can help you solve the many challenges that come up as dementia progresses over time.
 You might consider attending a group to: